 Protecting yourself as a subcontractor when signing an agreement

 Take another look at the subcontractor agreement template we’ve included above.
 Notice it contains a level of detail and information the untrained eye might see as pedantic.
 For example, does the client’s information really need to be stated so clearly, especially if they’re well-known?

 The answer is yes.
 A subcontractor agreement is essentially a collection of shared facts that will help third parties (such as a judge) mediate any conflicts that arise.
 It’s in everyone’s best interest to make sure the contract is sufficiently detailed.

 Subcontractors must understand what a project entails (including what’s expected of you) before signing the associated agreement.
 Know your responsibilities inside out and communicate them with your team members to avoid misunderstandings.

 Don’t be afraid to scale back expectations if the general contractor is asking too much

-Ideally, the expectations and responsibilities communicated in your subcontractor agreement should reflect prior discussions you’ve had with your general contractor (i.e. during the bidding process).
-There shouldn’t be any last-minute surprises like extra services suck into the agreement.
+Ideally, the goals and responsibilities communicated in your subcontractor agreement should reflect prior discussions you’ve had with your general contractor (i.e. during the bidding process).
+There shouldn’t be any last-minute surprises like extra services stuck into the agreement.

 When this happens, subcontractors are often tempted to sign the agreement anyway for fear of losing the contract or others like it in the future.
 If the extra work is infeasible based on the timeline and budget, though, agreeing to do it goes against your best interests.
 In such a scenario, don’t be afraid to address those concerns.